goatshriek/stumpless/docs/development.md

 review and analyze code coverage from the test suite.
 It is fed by Travis CI builds, and will check pull requests for diff and total coverage.
 In some cases this gate may be failing and code will still be merged, but this is only in situations where coverage is not reasonably obtainable.
-For example, if the only way to cover a failure branch is a very specific chain of memory or system call failures, then the coverage requirement may be relaxed.
+For example if the only way to cover a failure branch is a very specific chain of memory or system call failures, then the coverage requirement may be relaxed.